RPD Crime Statistics and Police Citizens Interactive Committee (PCIC)

 As part of the monthly Police Citizens Interactive Committee (PCIC) meeting RPD reviews significant Rochester Police Department (RPD) Crime reports for the PSA 29 area which includes Browncroft.

-The PCIC meets on the 2nd Wednesday each month at the Mayor Thomas Ryan Center located at 530 Webster Avenue at 7:00 PM.
-The facility is located on Webster Avenue near the intersection of Bay Street.
+The PCIC meets on the 2nd Wednesday each month at the SE NSC located at Village Gate on N. Goodman Street at 7:00 PM.
+The facility is located in a separate building to the north of the back parking lot near the railroad tracks.
+Look for the smoke stack.
 Please get to the meeting before 7 PM so the meeting can start promptly.

 If you have any questions, please feel free to call your PSA 29 Crime Prevention Officer (CPO) at the South East Neighborhood Service Center 428-7640.